Moths

 Infestations in boxes of linens or seasonal clothing can remain unnoticed for months.

-Types of Ants Commonly Found in Homes
+Types of Moths Commonly Found

 Understanding the types of ants that invade homes can help with identification and targeted treatment